athbharat/electron-angular-boilerplate/README.md

 app.on('ready', createMainWindow);
 ```

-Add script to `package.json` to start electron from yarn.
+Add script to `package.json` to use yarn to run this directory as an electron
+application. (`npm`/`yarn` will search the `node_modules/.bin/` directory
+for corresponding binaries by default.)

 ```
   "scripts": {